-ZONING ACTION PLAN RESPONSIBILITY FUNDING PROJECT PRIORITY TIMEFRAME CITY OTHER GOV'T PRIVATE PUBLIC PRIVATE TIF / DDA Update the Zoning Ordinance to simplify the regulations and organization of the document, and bring it into compliance with Federal and State law. А CC PC CS • Determine the best course of action for the Flexible Development area.
+ZONING ACTION PLAN RESPONSIBILITY FUNDING PROJECT PRIORITY TIMEFRAME CITY OTHER GOV'T PRIVATE PUBLIC PRIVATE TIF / DDA Update the Zoning Ordinance to simplify the regulations and organization of the document, and bring it into compliance with Federal and State law.
+A CC PC CS • Determine the best course of action for the Flexible Development area.
 If a new zoning district is warranted, create the district.
-A CC PC CS • Revise the MU District to be consistent with the vision for the Downtown Edge Character Area in this plan. А CC PC CS • Revise the CBD District to be consistent with the vision for the Core Downtown Character Area in this plan. А CC PC CS • Review the R-1, R-2, and R-3 districts to determine if they are consistent with this plan, including creating opportunities for Missing Middle Housing in R-2 and R-3, and ensuring the zoning map reflects the vision of this plan. А CC PC CS • Determine whether I-1 and I-2 could be consolidated into a single zoning district.
-A CC PC CS • Determine whether a new zoning district is needed for the Community Commercial Character Area. А CC PC CS • Explore the possibility of adopting a Form Based Code for some or all of the City.
-CC PC CS • Create Old Village Overlay Zoning District. А 1 CC PC CS •
+A CC PC CS • Revise the MU District to be consistent with the vision for the Downtown Edge Character Area in this plan.
+A CC PC CS • Review the R-1, R-2, and R-3 districts to determine if they are consistent with this plan, including creating opportunities for Missing Middle Housing in R-2 and R-3, and ensuring the zoning map reflects the vision of this plan.
+A CC PC CS • Determine whether I-1 and I-2 could be consolidated into a single zoning district.
+A CC PC CS • Determine whether a new zoning district is needed for the Community Commercial Character Area.
+A CC PC CS • Explore the possibility of adopting a Form Based Code for some or all of the City. В CC PC CS • Create Old Village Overlay Zoning District.
+A 1 CC PC CS •